treimers/eZ80/minos/README.md

 ## Scheduler

 minOS scheduling is based on task priorities.
-When a task with priority higher than that of the currently running task the scheduler will perform a task change on next invocation.
+When a task with priority higher than that of the currently running task is activated the scheduler will perform a task switch on next invocation.
 This approach is called pre-emptive scheduling.

 ## Tasks